Awards & Associations

 Every year the National Highway Traffic Safety Administration and the National Safety Council release statistics on automobile accidents.
+Some statistics are pretty normal to expect, but there are a few you’ll want to read up on to avoid dangerous situations in the future while you are out driving.
+In the event you do get in a wreck, make sure to contact our Colorado auto accident lawyers today to discuss your case.
 Here are ten of the most surprising car accident statistics:

 - The increase in auto accident fatalities in 2016 from 2014, was the highest increase in five decades.
 The largest increase prior to this was an 8.1 percent increase between 1965 and 1966.

 - The cost of the fatalities, medical expenses related to injuries and property damages associated with the 2016 auto accidents totaled a staggering $432.5 billion.

 - Speed was a contributing factor to more than 9,000 auto accident deaths in 2015, and was a contributing factor in nearly a third of all traffic fatalities in 2014.
 In 2014, 36 percent of male drivers between the ages of 15 and 20 who were involved in a fatal auto accident were exceeding the speed limit at the time of the crash.
 As far as aggressive driving behaviors go, exceeding the speed limit continues to be the primary behavior in the aggressive driving category.
 Other types of aggressive driving behaviors include: following improperly, failure to use signals, failure to obey traffic signs and signals, failure to yield the right-of-way, passing where prohibited, improper or erratic lane changes, and tailgating.

 - Impaired driving took the lives of more than 10,000 people in 2015, accounting for 29 percent of all fatal car collisions in the U.S.